-33. Discretionary powers of committee
+21. Discretionary powers of committee

-Notwithstanding the provisions of these regulations, the committee shall have discretionary powers to deal with exceptional cases not provided for therein.
+Notwithstanding the provisions of these regulations, the committee shall have discretionary powers to deal with exceptional cases not provided for therein, provided that the committee shall include any use of these discretionary powers in its annual report to the General Assembly.